aaronmkwong/Python-Cellular-Automaton/README.md

 Each cell in a generation subsequent to the initial condition is determined to be alive or dead based on the sum of the 8 adjacent cells (count of alive neighbours) of the preceding generation.
 For more details refer to the python notebook **[here](https://github.com/aaronmkwong/Python-Cellular-Automaton/blob/main/game_of_life_08.ipynb)**.

-Here are the results with the initial condition, 50th generation and the final 100th generation displayed as images.
+Below are images of the initial condition, 50th generation and the final 100th generation.

 **Random Cells** (view the gif animation **[here](https://github.com/aaronmkwong/Python-Cellular-Automaton/blob/main/GIFs/game_of_life_01.gif)**)